-Delivered by Maria Cassidy – National Child Sexual Exploitation Response Unit Parental Engagement Lead , Sarah Brown – NWG Trainer
+Delivered by Maria Cassidy – Parental Engagement Lead, Sarah Brown – NWG Trainer

-This training course has been developed using the voices and experiences of affected families, to aid the evolution of the workforce in supporting families who are experts by experience of Child Sexual Exploitation (CSE).
+This training course has been developed using the voices and experiences of affected families, to aid the evolution of the workforce in supporting families who are experts by experience of Child Exploitation (CE).
 The course has been produced with the support of members of affected families who want to assist practitioners in considering and reflecting on their own, and organisational practices.
-They share their experiences of services, the court process, the impact of CSE on them as parents as well as on their child and wider family.
+They share their experiences of services, the court process, the impact of exploitation on them as parents as well as on their child and wider family.
 Delegates will be encouraged to consider different models of practice and how we work alongside families.
-Training will compliment the NWG Parental Support Benchmarking Tool which has been designed to support agencies to examine their current offer to parents affected by child sexual exploitation and to think about the next steps to improve engagement with parents as a safeguarding partner.
+Training will complement the NWG Parental Support Benchmarking Tool which has been designed to support agencies to examine their current offer to parents affected by Child Exploitation and to think about the next steps to improve engagement with parents as a safeguarding partner.

 By the end of the course delegates will be able to;

-- Understand the significance of parents as a safeguarding partner.
+- Understand the significance of parents as safeguarding partners.

 - Relate to the importance of language in our work and in our partnerships with families.